Tennis elbow is soreness or

 Take over-the-counter pain relievers such as ibuprofen or naproxen (NSAIDs) or acetaminophen if you need them.

-Or try an NSAIDs cream that you rub over the sore area.
+Or try an NSAID cream that you rub over the sore area.
 Be safe with medicines.
 Read and follow all instructions on the label.

 - Wear a counterforce brace when you need to grasp or twist